DanGoer/ip-finder/README.md

 Project is: _complete_

-This is the finished version of my IP address tracker.
+This is the finished version of my IP-Finder.

 ## Room for Improvement